mrahtz/learning-from-human-preferences/README.md

   predictor using a queue.
-Preferences should never be dropped, though, so the preference interface blocks until the preference can be added to the queue, and the reward predictor training process runs a background thread which constantantly receives from the queue, storing preference in the reward predictor process's internal database.
+Preferences should never be dropped, though, so the preference interface blocks until the preference can be added to the queue, and the reward predictor training process runs a background thread which constantly receives from the queue, storing preference in the reward predictor process's internal database.
 * Both the A2C process and the reward predictor training process need to access the reward predictor network.
 This is done using Distributed TensorFlow: each